commonsharp/SurvivalProject-Server/README.md

 Server files for the game Survival Project, written in Java.

 # 18/03/2017
+* You can now create rooms, change characters in a room, change teams in a room, change items in a room and leave a room.
 * Info: MyInfo structure added (incomplete).
 * Info: Message:LoginRequest added.